≡ Menu

-This is probably something you only really need to worry about in certain areas of the country/world.
-Unless you happen to keep a Rattlesnake as a pet, in which case you should sort of almost expect this to happen at some point…
+Rattlesnake Envenomation in Dogs (the fancy term for rattlesnake poisoning) is an area-specific condition, which means that this is probably something you only really need to worry about in some regions of the country/world.
+Unless you keep a Rattlesnake as a pet, you should expect this to happen at some point.

 That being said…

-Rattlesnake Envenomation kills around 5% of the dogs that are affected by it.
+The United States is one of the places in the world where Rattlesnake is a reasonably common occurrence and makes up most of all snake bites to pets there.
+So if you are a US pet parent, you should familiarize yourself with this particular condition just in case.
+Rattlesnake Envenomation kills around 5% of the dogs affected by it.
 This means that your dog has a good chance of survival – but not that you shouldn’t take it to the Vet.

 You see…

-In most cases the snake will inject a mix of Hemotoxin (a blood toxin) and Neurotoxin (a toxin that affects the brain functioning).
-The Neurotoxin is the most dangerous, since it can lead to paralysis and even death.
-The hemotoxin spreads out into all the neighboring blood cells and results in pain and swelling.
+Rather obviously, this condition is caused by the bite of a Rattlesnake.
+Sometimes the snake releases no toxins, called a “dry bite.”
+Unfortunately, however, in most cases, the snake will inject a mix of Hemotoxin (a blood toxin) and Neurotoxin (a toxin that affects brain functioning).
+Neurotoxin is the most dangerous since it can lead to paralysis and even death.
+The hemotoxin spreads into all the neighboring blood cells and results in pain and swelling.

 The venom from the Rattlesnake’s bite…